buswedg/Udacity/Data Analyst Nanodegree/P5 Identifying Fraud from Enron Email/ND_Project5.md

     [('TOTAL', 26704229), ('SKILLING JEFFREY K', 1111258)]

 A plot of 'bonus' and 'salary' features showed an extreme outlier.
-Upon further investigation, the extreme outlier was found be related to a 'TOTAL' entry, which represents the sum for each each feature within the financial dataset.
+Upon further investigation, the extreme outlier was found be related to a 'TOTAL' entry, which represents the sum for each feature within the financial dataset.
 As such, this entry was removed from the dataset and the outlier assessment repeated.

 ```python